Man United transfer news: Antony, Gakpo, Memphis, Dubravka, Ronaldo and more

 Interest has reportedly cooled over the Eintracht Frankfurt’s Kevin Trapp after the club demanded €25m.

-“I think Depay wants to come back to the Premier League and he feels he has unfinished business in England,” former Arsenal midfielder Robert Pires claimed.
-“It didn’t work out for him at Manchester United and Depay is a very proud player.
+United may be forced into action if there is competition before the deadline, however.
+There are a number of clubs circling Gakpo following PSV’s exit from the Champions League, with Everton and Leeds joining Southampton.
+The Telegraph report PSV rejected a bid of around £25m from Southampton earlier this week.

-“He perhaps feels he wasn’t given a chance to perform and earn the right to stay longer considering he was so young and showed glimpses of undoubted potential.
-Depay might want to return to Manchester United or he might be motivated to prove them wrong by performing for one of their rivals in the Premier League.”
+Depay is expected to rip up his contract with Barcelona and join Juventus this summer.
+United had reportedly explored the idea of bringing back the Dutch international to Old Trafford, but that deal is now off.

-Manchester United’s summer-long pursuit of Frenkie de Jong looks like it could be over with no deal as yet fully agreed for the Barcelona midfielder.
+Manchester United’s summer-long pursuit of Frenkie de Jong is over.
 Having worked under Ten Hag at Ajax, Miguel Delaney reported last month that De Jong favours a move but is waiting for Barcelona to pay deferred wages as the Catalan club continues to face financial difficulties.

 Other enquiries...